-Warning: You are about to come across some of the craziest and coolest hotels in Tokyo.
-Expect things like dinosaurs, a lot of Helly Kitty and the hotel of the future too!
+Warning: You are about to come across some of the coolest hotels in Tokyo.
+Expect things like dinosaur staff, Helly Kitty rooms & futuristic capsule hotels!

 When it comes to a country like Japan, a county that embraces the crazy and quirky, you just know the coolest hotels in Tokyo are going to be out there.
 Like really out there.
-Well, they’re unlike any others I’ve seen around the world.
+I’m not going to lie, some of these unique hotels in Tokyo are the strangest I’ve ever come across around the world!

 When I visited Tokyo I stayed in the Hotel Gracery Shinjuku.
-Sounds like a normal hotel, right?
+I mean, it sounds like a normal hotel, right?
 Wrong.

-This place is otherwise known as the Godzilla Hotel with a giant Godzilla statue half-way up the building.
+This place is otherwise known as the Godzilla Hotel with a giant Godzilla statue hanging off the side building.
+It even roars and spits fire every hour.
 It’s very cool and very Japanese.

 That’s what I love about Tokyo.
 Always expect the unexpected and nothing is too weird here.
 It’s weird, but it’s not too weird (if that makes sense).

-With that in mind, these are some of the craziest and coolest hotels in Tokyo.
-Stay in one of these on your visit to Tokyo and you’re guaranteed a good time!
+With that in mind, I’ve rounded up some of the most unique places to stay in Tokyo.
+I really want you guys to have an amazing time travelling around this city.
+Stay in one of these on your visit and you’re guaranteed a good time!

 Let’s kick things off with the Henn na Hotel, a place that’s also known as ‘The Strange Hotel’.